 Established as the Glenelg School, Abu Dhabi by the Abu Dhabi National Oil Company (ADNOC), Glenelg is now being rebranded as ADNOC Schools, in this case, the Abu Dhabi Campus In addition, the Primary and Secondary School campuses are being led separately, each with their own Vice Principal.
 There are three other ADNOC Schools – in Ruwais, in Madinat Zayed, and in Ghayathi.

 ADNOC Schools, Abu Dhabi is a private not-for-profit K-12 school that is very popular with Emiratis, located in Umm Al Nar.
-The Primary phase is currently rated Good following its most recent joint ADEK inspection with the Secondary Schools is May 2016.
+The Primary phase is currently rated Good following its most recent joint ADEK inspection with the Secondary Schools in 2018.
 The school was opened in 2008 from KG to Grade 5 and is heavily oversubscribed.
 It now has 1750 students with over 400 in the KG section alone.

 Students at ADNOC schools follow the American Common Core curriculum, with a focus on STEAM based curricula – Science, Technology, Engineering and Mathematics.
 The STEAM approach adds a strong focus on Art and Design to the narrower engineering and sciences bent of STEM.
 Until the ADNOC Schools rebranding, the school administered tests according to the Iowa system of accreditation.
 Since then it has switched to the increasingly prevalent (in the UAE) American Common Core Standards following the Massachusetts model.